UAlbertaALTLab/morphodict/docs/environment-variables.md

 `altlabel.tsv` are re-read on every page load.
 This is extremely convenient when editing paradigm layout or label files, as you don’t need to constantly restart the server to see the effects of your changes.

+## LOG_LEVEL

+You can set this to `DEBUG` to see a lot more info about what Django is doing behind the scenes.

+## QUERY_LOG_LEVEL

+You can set this to `DEBUG` to have Django print out all the SQL statements it runs, for debugging purposes.